Salt & Wind Travel

 This isn’t merely a quaint Italian town at the southern end of Lake Garda.
 It’s also historically and geographically significant, thanks to its location on the border of Lombardy and Veneto provinces and on a narrow, long peninsula that juts into the lake.

-Over the centuries, Sirmione has drawn everyone from intellectuals to nobles, including the poet Catullus and the opera diva Maria Callas.
+Over the centuries, Sirmione has attracted a diverse range of visitors, including intellectuals, nobles, and the poet Catullus, as well as the opera diva Maria Callas.
 These days, visitors flock to the old town, which, in our opinion, is one of Lake Garda’s prettiest historic villages.

 For Gorgeous Views: Sirmione’s Castle